Heterogeneous Responses to Continuous Treatments: A Cluster-Based Causal Framework: Estimating the impact of the EU Cohesion Policy through the Cl-DRF estimator

-In this section we provide an empirical illustration of the Cl-DRF estimator by analyzing the causal impact of the European Union (EU) regional policy (aka Cohesion Policy), i.e., the most extensive regional policy in terms of breadth, amount of resources involved and duration.
+In this section, we apply the Cl-DRF estimator to assess the causal impact of the European Union’s Cohesion Policy—the world’s largest regional development program in terms of geographic scope, budget, and longevity.